 By 1970 the area appeared destined for urban renewal.
 In 1970 and 1971, however, the rehabilitation of several houses sparked a general neighborhood revitalization.
-The announcement in 1972 of a major thoroughfare [CLICK HERE FOR MORE INFORMATION] through the heart of the neighborhood united residents, and the Society for the Preservation of Historic Oakwood, a non-profit corporation, was formed.
-The thoroughfare plan was thwarted and the neighborhood revitalization continues.
+The 1972 announcement of a major thoroughfare planned through the heart of the neighborhood united residents, and the Society for the Preservation of Historic Oakwood, a non-profit corporation, was formed.
+The thoroughfare plan was thwarted, and the neighborhood revitalization continues to this day.

 About the time of the Civil War, the Neo-Classical style of architecture was popular.
 This style was patterned after the ancient Greek temples with their large heavy columns topped with ornate capitals.
-The 70's saw a trend to a style “imported” from France, the Second Empire, a pompous style typified by Mansard roofs.
-Coming into the 80's and 90's the Victorians looked to England for a new type of architecture, the Queen Anne style.
+The 1870s saw a trend to a style “imported” from France, the Second Empire, a pompous style typified by Mansard roofs.
+Coming into the 1880s and 1890s the Victorians looked to England for a new type of architecture, the Queen Anne style.
 Queen Anne architecture sought to delight the eye with contrasting elevations, uses of texture and color, and free “romantic” forms.
 After the Chicago Exhibition of 1893, architecture saw a reversion back to the historic styles of the Greeks and Romans in the Neo-Classical Revival style.
 The architects were once again striving for correctness of form and symmetry.

-houseAlthough most of the homes in Oakwood reflect individual tastes and differences in architecture, there are many common denominators.
+Although most of the homes in Historic Oakwood reflect individual tastes and differences in architecture, there are many common denominators.
 The architectural styles were modified for a Southern climate.
-Better than ninety percent of the houses have at least one porch.
+Better than 90 percent of the houses have at least one porch.
 The roofs have a deep pitch in order to form large attics for added insulation.
 Latticework appears on rear service porches and under the houses to maintain circulation of air on warm summer days.